-ANSWER: Defendant Mohammed objects to the terms "misconduct" and "innocence" as argumentative, vague and undefined.
-Without waiver, upon the advice of counsel, and to the extent that such allegations purport to apply to him, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth Amendment of the United States Constitution regarding the subject matter of this paragraph.
+ANSWER: Defendant Mohammed objects to the term "misconduct" as argumentative, vague and undefined.
+Without waiver, to the extent that the allegations in this paragraph purport to apply to him, Defendant Mohammed denies them.
 Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.